twittersentimentanalysis/API-Sentiment-Analysis/README.md

     > *By default generated WAR file is saved on target folder in the root project folder*

 6. Go to http://localhost:8080/sentiment-analysis-api/swagger-ui.html and test the API

+***Note: File `src/main/resources/config.properties` can be modified at anytime to point to localhost or gessi endpoint.*